rufuspollock/rufuspollock.com/content/post/getting-things-done/index.md

 > the Weekly Review is the critical success factor for marrying your larger commitments to your day-to-day activities.
 And a complete Projects list remains the linchpin for that orientation.

-### 5. Engage - your calendar plus go to your next action list and prioritise via
+### 5. Engage -- next action list prioritised via context, time, energy and priority

+First there is your calendar: any scheduled meetings, events etc you have.
+Beyond that you to to your next actions list:

 * The four-criteria model for choosing actions in the moment.
 In order:
   * Context